Backlog Board is represented by Kanban board. It has several specific features(also available for other board types):

 - Push Tasks option;

-To create a Backlog board o to the left menu and click Add new > Board.
-Or use a quick add menu by clicking + icon near the search bar.
+To create a Backlog board, please, use a quick add menu by clicking + icon near the search bar and choosing Board option.

-After that specify the name of the board and choose a project / collection for the board.
+After that specify the name of the board and choose a project/collection for the board.
 As already mentioned, the main purpose of backlog board is to collect and prioritize tasks.
-For your convinience, a new board is created with default columns, of different types and kinds, which can be modified if needed:
+For your convenience, we have created templates with default columns, of different types and kinds, which can be modified if needed(for example, Product Backlog):

 - Done - simple, Done.